oVirt/ovirt-site/source/feature/ha-vm-reservation-detaileddesign.html.md

 #### DB

 Since there is no use of persisting the data, because it is relevant for a short period of time, no DB changes are needed.
 On the other hand the configuration should be persistent.
+For each Cluster we will save it own ha reservation selection(true or false)

-for saving the configuration we will add a new record to the vdc_options table
+for saving the configuration we will add a new field to the vds_group "ha_reservation" with a default of false.

-         insert into vdc_options(option_name,option_value) values ('EnableHaVmReservation','true');
+         ha_reservation boolean NOT NULL DEFAULT false

-possible values for this field are true/false according to the user selection in the checkbox at the popup window (shown at the UI section).
+possible values for this field are true/false according to the user selection in the checkbox at the cluster popup window (shown at the UI section).

 #### Rest API